 - trouble with decision-making and judgement

-Look at just how many of these sleep deprivation symptoms are directly connected to mental health!
-We should all start making sleep hygiene an important part of our habits to improve mental health!
+Look at just how many of these sleep deprivation symptoms are directly connected to mental health and physical health!
+We should all start making sleep hygiene an important part of our habits to improve overall health and wellbeing!

 For additional information about Sleep Hygiene, click here for a great article from the Sleep Foundation.